Powershell to test If registry key and value exists

-For example: I will test the existence of a registry key named cloudinfra.net.
-Below script will not check registry entry or its value, It will just check if a folder/key name cloudinfra.net exists under HKLM:\Software\ registry path.
+As an example, I will test the existence of a registry key named cloudinfra.net.
+The below script will not check the registry entry or its value, It will just check if a registry key name cloudinfra.net exists under HKLM:\Software\ registry path.

 • $regpath – Provide registry key path in this variable

-• $value – This will be either True or False depending upon if the Key exists or not.
+• $value – This will be either True or False, depending on whether the Key exists.

 $regPath = "HKLM:\Software\cloudinfra.net"